wp-plugins/just-custom-fields/readme.txt

 **IMPORTANT** In version 1.3 added new functions to use in theme templates to print Upload Media fields content.
 Read more about it on plugins home page: http://justcoded.com/just-labs/just-custom-fields-for-wordpress-plugin/

+**IMPORTANT** Starting from version 1.4 all fields machine names (slug) will be started from underscore ('_').
+This prevent appearing them in standard WordPress Custom fields meta box.

 FILL FREE TO CONTACT ME IF YOU FIND ANY BUGS/ISSUES!